VitoVan/vitovan.github.io/md/lispweb3.md

 So, how to do it in Common Lisp?

-* Open a file, paste codes below, then save it as `json-server.lisp`:
+* Open a file, paste code below, then save it as `json-server.lisp`:

 ```Lisp
 (ql:quickload '(hunchentoot cl-json))